-Last summer, while working as Man with a Van, which Harney does to pay the rent while building his business, he came across an abandoned ice cream cart and loaded it in the back.
+In the summer of 2018, while working as Man with a Van, he came across an abandoned ice cream cart and loaded it in the back.
 He fixed it up with a paint job and wood paneling, nailed a Mothershuckers sign on the front and got a little closer to nailing his original vision.

-During Bed-Stuy’s annual TAMA (Tompkins Avenue Merchants Association) Fest in July, Harney set up the Mothershuckers cart in front of Eugene & Co restaurant and sold oysters, shrimp and King Crab legs to passersby for the first time.
-After that success, he started shucking during Eugene & Co’s Friday happy hours, where you can still find him each week—though he plans to move inside with his oyster box as the weather gets colder.
+During Bed-Stuy’s annual TAMA (Tompkins Avenue Merchants Association) Fest in July 2019, Harney set up the Mothershuckers cart in front of Eugene & Co restaurant and sold oysters, shrimp and king crab legs to passersby for the first time.
+After that success, he started shucking during Eugene & Co’s Friday happy hours.

 While New Yorkers will never again buy five-cent bivalves from a street cart, Harney believes the oyster could regain its place as an everyman’s food.
 “A lot of times a raw bar is perceived as being kind of an elite thing, but it’s really not.
 It’s something that we’ve created as ‘fine dining,’ but crabs, shrimps—initially they were all peasant food,” he says.